When I was in school, I was often bullied.

 When you run away, run away as fast as you can.

-And I hope that you will get out of the narrow world of bullying and step out into the wider world in the rest of your life and experience many fun things.
+I hope that you will get out of the narrow world of bullying, step out into the wider world of life, and experience many fun things.

 There are many, many paths.

-The above is the message that I, a former bullied child, would like to convey to you.
+This is the message I, a former bullied child, want to convey to you.